2024 header 1600

 06

-The unfunded teacher pay raises meant that eventually thousands of teachers would have to be fired and dozens of schools closed in order for school districts to balance their budgets.
+The unfunded teacher pay raises meant that eventually thousands of teachers would have to be fired and hundreds of schools closed in order for school districts to balance their budgets.

 To be clear, I am not saying that teachers did not deserve a pay raise.
 I am simply saying that Reykdal misled them by claiming that there was a huge amount of money available from the Levy Swipe bill – when in fact there was no money available.